Chrismarsh/conan-trilinos/README.md

 ### Intel MKL

-To build against the Intel Math Kernel Library set the env var `$MKLROOT` to point to the root of the mkl install.
+To build against the Intel Math Kernel Library set via `-o mkl_root` to point to the root of the mkl install.
 On x86_64 platforms this will include the `/lib/intel64` part.

 ### OpenBLAS